D.C. FMLA and Paid Family Leave Overview

 For over 5 years, Washington D.C. has offered an unpaid, but protected Family Medical Leave that provides up to 16 weeks of Family leave and 16 weeks of Medical leave every 24 months.
 Now, the city has passed a paid amendment to the law that will provide paid benefits for the city’s employees.

 The new law, the Universal Paid Leave Amendment Act of 2016 (UPLA) provides all employees access to paid leave of up to 8 weeks a year, depending on the type of leave used.
 Although UPLA appears to coincide with the D.C.
 Family Medical Leave Act (DCFMLA) there are some major differences.

-Compliance between DCFMLA, Federal FMLA, UPLA and other local minimum wage and sick leave laws can be tricky and administration costly.
+Compliance with DCFMLA, Federal FMLA, UPLA and other local minimum wage and sick leave laws can be tricky and administration costs.
 That is why SwipeClock offers a comprehensive software that makes compliance easy.

 D.C.’s Paid FMLA Overview

 The new Universal Paid Leave Act, or paid FMLA, provides 100% of the employee’s wages up to 1,000 a week.
 Employees who make more money can earn up to 150% of their wages up to 3,000 a week during a paid leave.
 Employees can access up to 8 weeks of paid leave.

 Employees who qualify for Parental leave can access 8 weeks of paid leave in a 12 month period.
 Family leave provides up to 4 weeks of paid leave in 12 months.
 Medical leave provides up to 2 weeks of paid leave in a 12 month period.

 This is different than DCFMLA, which provides up to 16 weeks or protected leave every 24 months.

 Paid leave is administered by the District of Columbia and funded by a payroll tax to private employers, employee contribution, and an undisclosed city contribution.
 It is estimated to add a 250 million dollar tax to city employers.